'pgsnnmpd' is deprecated as of EDB Postgres Advanced Server v14. It isn't included in EDB Postgres Advanced Server v15 and later.

 $host_address is the IP address of the server (e.g.,

 pgsnmpd schema and set the search path to create tables in the

 pgsnmpd schema using the following commands:

-pgsnmpd connects to this server).
-Open a command line and assume superuser privileges, before invoking pgsnmpd with a command that takes the following form:
+pgsnmpd connects to this server.)
+Open a command line and assume superuser privileges.
+Then, invoke pgsnmpd with a command in the following form:

 POSTGRES_INSTALL_HOME specifies the EDB Postgres Advanced Server installation directory.

 -b option to specify for

 pgsnmpd to run in the background.